-Hakan Topal is an artist and scholar living and working in New York City.
-He is an Assistant Professor of New Media and Art + Design at Purchase College, SUNY and a graduate faculty in the School of Visual Arts’ Fine Arts Department.
-Trained as a civil engineer (B.S.), he continued his studies in gender and women’s studies (M.S.) and sociology (M.A.).
+Hakan Topal is an artist living and working in New York City.
+He is an Assistant Professor of New Media and Art + Design at Purchase College, SUNY.
+Trained as a civil engineer (B.S.), he continued his studies in Gender and Women’s Studies (M.S.) and Sociology (M.A.).
 He received a Ph.D. in sociology from the New School for Social Research with a concentration in urban sociology and sociology of arts.
 His dissertation was titled Negotiating Urban Space: Contemporary Art Biennials, The Case of New Orleans.

 In 2010, he was the guest editor of ArteEast Quarterly Journal’s Silence issue, and directed a documentary film on 18th-century Austro-Bavarian sculptor, Franz Xaver Messerschmidt, commissioned by the Neue Galerie, New York.
-He is the co-editer and publisher of the book, The Sea-Image: Visual Manifestations of Port Cities and Global Waters distributed by D.A.P.
+He is the co-editor and publisher of the book, The Sea-Image: Visual Manifestations of Port Cities and Global Waters distributed by D.A.P.
 This book is the outcome of visual research and a symposium that brought together an international group of artists, scholars and writers as part of the Istanbul European Capital of Culture 2010.
-He is currently working on a new book and project about the idea of collateral damage and condolence payments in globalized wars, supported by the Prince Claus Fund.